 Sometimes, in the middle of our appeals, it means there is no time to stop and reflect.
-I have watched our teams here give their time and energy and total commitment to all that has been going on and it has been a huge privilege to see this happen.
+I have watched our teams here give their time and energy and total commitment to all that has been going on, and it has been a huge privilege to see this happen.

 As I take a few minutes to think about the events of these past few days, I am overwhelmed at being part of an organisation which is driven by ‘true purpose, powered by faith’.
-Our vision statement is that with media, we can ‘reach every person, in every place at every moment of the day with the opportunity to listen, watch or read God’s Word in a relevant and engaging way.’
+Our vision statement is that with media, we can ‘reach every person, in every place, every moment of the day with the opportunity to listen, watch or read God’s Word in a relevant and engaging way.’
 And our heart is that we do not to simply ‘inform’ people, but we help to see them transformed.
-We can make good radio programmes or write devotionals but it is only the Gospel and the power of God’s Word that can change lives.
+We can make good radio programmes or write devotionals, but it is only the Gospel and the power of God’s Word that can change lives.

-This week, we have even heard from a young teenager who willingly gave her pocket money, as she enjoys listening to UCB so much.
-For us, it is not about the size of the gift, but about the level of generosity we have seen from people in so many different kinds of circumstances.
+This week, we have even heard from a young teenager who willingly gave her pocket money as she enjoys listening to UCB so much.
+For us, it is not about the size of the gift but about the level of generosity we have seen from people in so many different kinds of circumstances.

 As I have listened this week and watched as thousands and thousands of pounds have poured in (over £318,000 at the time of writing), ‘thank you’ seems like too feeble a world.
-But I do want to thank God firstly for his incredible grace.
-He is our sustainer, supplier and the true source of all our provision, but he works miracles through the hearts and lives of ordinary people like you and me.
-Your investment into the work of UCB is helping to transform lives, not just for this moment, but for all of eternity.
+But I do want to thank God firstly for His incredible grace.
+He is our sustainer, supplier, and the true source of all our provision, but He works miracles through the hearts and lives of ordinary people like you and me.
+Your investment into the work of UCB is helping to transform lives, not just for this moment but for all of eternity.

 If you would like to support UCB in our ongoing work, you can do so on our website.